-Nutrition Myths We're Debunking
+5 Nutrition Myths We're Debunking

-Peanut Butter Is a Protein
+1. Peanut Butter Is a Protein

 The reason this food keeps you most satisfied in the morning is because of the fat it contains.
 Dietary fat slows digestion and provides major satiety.
 If peanut butter was your main source of protein, it would be incredibly hard to meet your daily requirements within normal calorie needs.
 Every 100 calories of peanut butter provide just 4g of protein, whereas the same amount of chicken provides around 16g.

-Oats Are Loaded with Fiber
+2. Oats Are Loaded with Fiber

 Eating shredded wheat or oatmeal for breakfast because your doctor said you need more fiber in your diet?
 Although he means well, the lack of fiber in the American diet really isn’t from the lack of grains in our diet.
 It’s from green leafy vegetables!
 Fiber is a carbohydrate found in plant-based foods.
 Our digestive enzymes can’t break it down like other carbohydrates, which allows it to bulk your stool for regular-ness but also feed your beneficial gut bacteria in your intestines through the production of short chain fatty acids.
 Although oats and whole grains do contain fiber, they aren’t essential for these benefits.
 Plus, leafy greens, starchy vegetables, fruits, and legumes actually have a higher fiber content and an added bonus of antioxidants.
-Increase your intake of vegetables, fruits, legumes, and even nuts to easily meet your fiber needs.
+Increase your intake of vegetables, fruits, legumes and even nuts to easily meet your fiber needs.

-Cereal Is Part of a Balanced Breakfast
+3. Cereal Is Part of a Balanced Breakfast

 A good presence of carbohydrates, along with protein and fat, is most appreciated by your body, its energy levels, and blood sugar.
 Consider my new favorite breakfast: an egg scrambled with peppers, mushrooms, and sliced avocado paired with a side of blueberries.

-Adding Beans to a Burrito Bowl Is Enough Protein
+4. Adding Beans to a Burrito Bowl Is Enough Protein

-Otherwise, let's consider the comparison of protein to calorie content thanks to Chipotle’s nutrition calculator: beans on my salad created a bowl of 61% carbohydrates with 9g of protein.
+Otherwise, let's consider the comparison of protein to calorie content thanks to Chipotle’s nutrition calculator: beans on my salad created a bowl of 61 percent carbohydrates with 9g of protein.
 That's four times as many carbs as protein.
-A salad with chicken, on the other hand, created a bowl of 26% carbohydrates with 33g of protein.
+A salad with chicken, on the other hand, created a bowl of 26 percent carbohydrates with 33g of protein.
 This met the overall goal within 50 calories of the veggie option.

-Spreading 'Healthy' Margarine on Toast Is Good for You
+5. Spreading 'Healthy' Margarine on Toast Is Good for You

 Caloric restriction remnants from the 1980s still linger.
 Butter was scrutinized for its saturated fat content.
 But there was never any good evidence that the switch to margarine was better overall.
 The dangers of trans fats – plentiful in most margarines – were overlooked.
 Enhancing foods with butter or olive oil, a dietary fat source, allows us to not only absorb nutrients but also provides a feeling of satiety.